-• Education - the government's aim is to enable schools in the poorest performing areas to convert to academies, to establish a new role for local authorities and a new funding formula, and to make schools more accountable for the progress of excluded pupils.

-- Housing and planning development of low cost Starter Homes for sale will be supported by planning reforms to free up land; reducing payment of the new homes bonus, an incentive payment to councils for each new home built, from six years to four, extending the right to buy to housing association tenants, funded by the sale of higher value council homes, and cutting social housing rents by 1% a year will reduce the development of new affordable homes; and fixed term tenancies will replace long-term social tenancies. - Health and Social Care the NHS is implementing its Five Year Forward View which looks to introduce a radical upgrade in prevention and public health, greater control for people over of their own care, and more locally delivered, integrated multidisciplinary services.
+- Education the government's aim is to enable schools in the poorest performing areas to convert to academies, to establish a new role for local authorities and a new funding formula, and to make schools more accountable for the progress of excluded pupils. - Housing and planning development of low cost Starter Homes for sale will be supported by planning reforms to free up land; reducing payment of the new homes bonus, an incentive payment to councils for each new home built, from six years to four, extending the right to buy to housing association tenants, funded by the sale of higher value council homes, and cutting social housing rents by 1% a year will reduce the development of new affordable homes; and fixed term tenancies will replace long-term social tenancies. - Health and Social Care the NHS is implementing its Five Year Forward View which looks to introduce a radical upgrade in prevention and public health, greater control for people over of their own care, and more locally delivered, integrated multidisciplinary services.
 By 2017 every area must also have a plan to create an integrated health and social care system by 2020; Council Tax may be raised by up to 2% to pay for social care; additional funding for home adaptations for disabled people will be made available. - Welfare reform £12bn savings will be secured from welfare expenditure by 2019-20, through the freeze in Housing Benefit levels and reductions in levels payable in the social housing sector, which could have a substantial impact on supported housing provision, and limits to levels of Universal Credit payable.
 To some extent this will be mitigated by the introduction of the National Living Wage, introduced in April 2016.

 All services must pursue efficiency in the face of rising demand, integrating services across organisations and across borough boundaries.
 To mitigate the impacts on local people and services we must build strong local cross-agency partnerships capable of delivering integrated, holistic and cost-effective services.
 This includes encouraging and supporting local people to come together in a spirit of cooperation to develop and implement local solutions to local issues.
-The Opportunity and Fairness Commissions (OFC) report has proposed ways in which this may be achieved and these have helped to shape the development of this strategy.
+The OFC report has proposed ways in which this may be achieved and these have helped to shape the development of this strategy.
 We will also have to take account of priorities of new Mayor of London who assumed office in May 2016.

-THE FRAMEWORK FOR OUR OUTCOMES AND PRIORITIES
+6. THE FRAMEWORK FOR OUR OUTCOMES AND PRIORITIES

-We have ambitious plans for delivering real change in Croydon, and to see it develop it into a modern European city.
+We have ambitious plans for Croydon to develop into a modern European city.
 We want our residents and communities benefit from the opportunities this transformation provides.
 This strategy sets out our responses to the challenges we face, and clearly articulates how we will work together to develop Croydon as a thriving, successful Place, to enable our People to achieve their full potential and ensure our Communities are empowered to play a full part in making decisions, and delivering our priorities.
-The diagram on page 16 shows the partnership framework for delivering our outcomes and priorities over the next 5 years.